EricPaulin/snake-game/README.md

 </div>

 <p>
 Snake Game in the style of the original Gameboy.
-Made using only HTML,CSS, and JavaScript.
+Made using only HTML, CSS, and JavaScript.
 Textures made using Aseprite and color palette is the same as original gameboy.
-Made iun a week to better understand class and objects in Javascript as well as practice using the language.
-Also made to learn pixel art and mobile first design.
-Thank you anyone who plays it.
+Made in a week to better understand classees and objects in Javascript, learn game design basics, pixel art and animation, and to practice mobile first design.
+Thank you anyone who plays.
 </p>

  # FEATURES
  - Gameplay Loop
+ - localStorage()
  - Responsive Design
- - Retro UI
  - Unlockable Characters
- - localStorage()
+ - Retro UI + Custom Sprites